longnguyen0102/Uncover-more-information-of-products-and-payments-in-a-Fintech-company--Python/README.md

 </details>

 ➡️ Data table df_payment_report has 3 columns and 492 records, all of them are in correct data types.
+- product_id (int64): identify products with numerical values.
+- category (object): identify products with combination of letters and numbers.
+- team_own (object): identify teams that own specific products.
-Also, the table has 0% of missing values and 0% of duplicated values.
+➡️ Also, the table has 0% of missing values and 0% of duplicated values.
+No actions needed.
-➡️ This table shows the information of products.

 <details>
   <summary>💾 Dataframe df_transactions:</summary>